black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 41
 Then, use the addition operator to add the current value of binary to the end of the equation input % 2.
 This is what will build the binary string from right to left.

+# Step 42
+To clean things up a bit, wrap input % 2 in parentheses.
+This can sometimes change the order of operations, but in this case, it just makes your code easier to read.